 How does Vedic meditation compare with the Zen methodology?

-Zen is actually quite influenced by the Vedic knowledge base, via its Mahayana Buddhism and Taoist roots, both of which borrow heavily from Vedic wisdom.
+Zen is actually quite influenced by the Vedic knowledge base, via its Mahayana Buddhist and Taoist roots, both of which borrow heavily from Vedic wisdom.

-As a result, Vedic meditation and Zen share some similar qualities in that they are both designed to be not merely about acquisition of knowledge, but more about living the knowledge through the attainment of present moment awareness, which, in turn, will naturally help and support all the people you interact with.
+As a result, Vedic meditation and Zen share some similar qualities in that they are both designed to be not merely about the acquisition of knowledge, but more about living the knowledge through the attainment of present moment awareness, which, in turn, will naturally help and support all the people with whom you interact.